WeWork Logo

 Font and Colors

-WeWork logos of different years have used lowercase fonts, but their styles differ.
+WeWork logos from different years have used lowercase fonts, but their styles differ.
 In particular, the designers chose Aperçu Pro Medium (a modern sans-serif typeface), Garamond Serial (Roman glyphs in an old-fashioned manner), and a font similar to UrsaSerif Bold (by Jim Pearson).